mitriygor/serverless-rtp-stream-and-sorted-map/README.md

     643, 642, 645, 644, 646
 ```

-therefore, the initial minimum size of the RTPList is set as ten.
+therefore, the initial minimum size of the RtpMapModel is set as ten.

 ![Screenshot](images/buffer.gif)